DigitellInc/dlep-integration/docs/session-auth.md

 own helper functions.

 ## Pass-Through
-Tokens MUST be short lived, typically lasting no more than 5 minutes, for that reason is is required that token generation only occurs as part of a pass-through just-in-time mechanism where the token is generated on-demand at the time a user chooses to enter the session.
+Tokens MUST be short lived, typically lasting no more than 5 minutes, for that reason it is required that token generation only occurs as part of a pass-through just-in-time mechanism where the token is generated on-demand at the time a user chooses to enter the session.